 Drug Candidate for Treatment of Pulmonary Arterial Hypertension

 Ralinepag (APD811), is an oral, next-generation, selective IP receptor agonist targeting the prostacyclin pathway for the treatment of pulmonary arterial hypertension (PAH).
 Arena discovered and developed this investigational drug candidate internally.
 Ralinepag’s potency on vasodilation, inhibition of proliferation of vascular smooth muscle cells, and inhibition of platelet aggregation, combined with an extended half life support its application as a potentially best-in-class agent for the treatment of PAH.

 About Pulmonary Arterial Hypertension

 Pulmonary Arterial Hypertension (PAH) is a rare, chronic, progressive, life-threatening disorder characterized by increased pressure in the arteries that carry blood from the heart to the lungs.
 The increased pressure strains the heart, which can limit physical activity, result in heart failure and reduce life expectancy.
 Current treatment of PAH falls within four distinct therapeutic classes: endothelin receptor antagonists (ERAs), phosphodiesterase-5 (PDE-5) inhibitors, prostacyclin analogues and soluble guanylate cyclase (SGc) stimulators.
-The available therapies have positive effects in PAH, but they do not provide a cure, and in many patients the disease will progress.
+The available therapies have positive effects in PAH, but they do not provide a cure, and in many patients the disease will progress despite treatment.

-We have initiated a randomized, double-blind and placebo-controlled Phase 2 clinical trial to evaluate the hemodynamic and exercise capacity effects, safety and tolerability of ralinepag.
+We have received positive Phase 2 results for ralinepag and have initiated planning for Phase 3.
+In July, 2017 we completed a randomized, double-blind and placebo-controlled Phase 2 clinical trial to evaluate the hemodynamic and exercise capacity effects, safety and tolerability of ralinepag.

 |Drug Candidate||Disease Area||Target||Status||Retained Rights|